Will Burton, Senior Associate at Anquan Limited explains why it is essential the hospitality industry is prepared for significant data breaches.

-A standard data set within a hotel database typically contains details such as names, addresses, dates of birth and credit card details such information can be used to carry out credit card fraud making them agreeable targets for hackers.
+A standard data set within a hotel database typically contains names, addresses, dates of birth and credit card details.
+Such information can be used to carry out credit card fraud making them agreeable targets for hackers.

 In a recent survey by cyber security company CarbonBlack, 70% of respondents said they would potentially stop using a company following a data breach.
 Consequently, the impact to a business is likely to extend well beyond a fine.

 In 2015 Synack, a cyber security company set up by two former NSA engineers, set up a ‘honeypot’ experiment which consisted of a computer server connected to the internet and nothing else.
 Within five minutes they registered unauthorised login attempts and over a 24 hour period there were more than 99,000 recorded attempts to breach the server.